Venezuela: Literature

 Venezuelan literature originated soon after the Spanish conquest of the mostly pre-literate Indigenous societies.
 It was originally dominated by Spanish influences.
-Following the rise of political literature during the Venezuelan War of Independence, Venezuelan Romanticism, notably expounded by Juan Vicente González, emerged as the first important genre in the region.
+Following the rise of political literature during the war of independence, Venezuelan Romanticism, notably expounded by Juan Vicente González, emerged as the first important genre in the region.
 Although mainly focused on narrative writing, Venezuelan literature was advanced by poets such as Andrés Eloy Blanco and Fermín Toro.

 Major writers and novelists include Rómulo Gallegos, Teresa de la Parra, Arturo Uslar Pietri, Adriano González León, Miguel Otero Silva, and Mariano Picón Salas.
 The great poet and humanist Andrés Bello was also an educator and intellectual (He was also a childhood tutor and mentor of Simón Bolívar).
 Others, such as Laureano Vallenilla Lanz and José Gil Fortoul, contributed to Venezuelan Positivism.